Solo travellers should consider visiting Taichung (台中), the second-largest city in Taiwan, as there are many things to

 While you are there, walk through the entire theatre and enjoy all the architectural details and exciting spaces.
 The performance stages are on the second through the fourth floor, a restaurant on the fifth, and a cafe, shop and “art corner” are all on the main floor.
 And don’t forget to take the elevator to the Sky Garden on the rooftop (see the main photo).
 It is an excellent spot to rest.

 Plus, there are outdoor concerts and screenings from time to time so check the theatre’s website for upcoming events.

 14. Feng Chia Night Market (逢甲夜市)

 Feng Chia Night Market is the biggest night market in Taiwan.
 Located at the north end of the city in Xitun District, the market has over 30,000 people visiting during the weekend.
 And it is popular with locals as the night market is located right by Feng Chia University.

 I found some of the best Taiwanese food at Feng Chia Night Market.
 I really liked the Taiwanese hot dogs that are made with sticky rice, a thin scallion pancake with different flavours, and also an egg waffle that looks like mini chickens.

 When you’re not eating at Feng Chia, there are many shops in the area too.
 The stores around the neighbourhood sell many things, including clothing, accessories and souvenirs.

 15. Eat your way around Taichung

 Besides all the food recommendation already suggested in this post, there are many more places to eat in Taichung.

-Below are some restaurants and coffee shop suggestions.
+Below are some restaurants and coffee shop recommendations.
 You can find more information about each location in each pin in Google Maps.